 Keeping Them Tidy

 Once you’ve decluttered and organized your kitchen cabinets, upkeep only takes a few minutes each week.
 Put away kitchen clutter as part of your daily tidy-up routine and straighten messes when you see them.
 If your kids are the ones who empty the dishwasher, you might consider labeling the shelves and drawers to help them know where things belong.

 Have you purged clutter from your kitchen cabinets but still feel short on space?
 Here are some more ideas to maximize space in your cupboards.

 Hang your pots and pans.
 If you’ve got a gap between cabinets above your kitchen sink, why not install a pot rack there?
 You’ll free up an entire cupboard and make them easy to reach, too.
 Plus, they can drip dry.
 It doesn’t have to be fancy, either.
 I use a half-round piece of lumber and heavy-duty mug hooks to make mine.
 Once I painted it, everyone thought it was an original part of the cabinets.

 Reclaim wasted space.
 Put empty vertical space in your kitchen to work.
 For example, you can free up a shelf of spices by using magnetic containers to store them on the side of your fridge.
 Or add a knife bar to your backsplash and get rid of the bulky knife block.
 You don’t even have to drill holes — use a Command Strip or heavy-duty Velcro.

 Add extra shelving.
 If you can’t install additional shelves, a wire under-shelf basket is the next best thing.
-On the counter, use a cake stand or tiered basket to maximize vertical storage.
+Use a cake stand or tiered basket on the counter to maximize vertical storage.
 They’re perfect for holding produce or linens.
 If the end of your cabinets isn’t adjacent to a doorway, use a few adhesive shelves or hooks to turn them into storage.